Some people seem to think of term life insurance as a kind of a marriage, holding on to the policy in sickness and in health, till death do they part.

-Rick Epple, a Certified Financial Planner with Epple Financial Advisors in Minnetrista, Minn., says many of his clients are couples who hold onto his-and-her term policies as a sort of "grief insurance" long after its necessary.
+Rick Epple, a Certified Financial Planner with Epple Financial Advisors in Wayzata, Minn., says many of his clients are couples who hold on to his-and-her term policies as a sort of “grief insurance” long after its necessary.

 “I think it’s a comfort level,” he says.
 “It’s not a huge multiple (of income) but it’s going to give them a year to recover should something happen.